raspberrypilearning/getting-started-with-the-pico/en/step_10.md

 --- task ---

-You can now disconnect your Raspberry Pi Pico from your computer, and use a micro USB cable to connect it to a mobile power source, such as a battery pack.
+You can now disconnect your Raspberry Pi Pico from your computer and use a micro USB cable to connect it to a mobile power source, such as a battery pack.

 --- /task ---

-Once connected, the `main.py` file should run automatically, and you can interact with the components attached to the Raspberry Pi Pico.
+Once connected, the `main.py` file should run automatically so you can interact with the components attached to the Raspberry Pi Pico.

 --- save ---